bshack/trndyModel/README.md

 ]);
 ```

+The new data must be an array.
+This will emit a 'change' event.

 ### Delete

-This deletes a model from the collection at the specified index.
-This will emit a 'change' event.
+This deletes a model from the collection at the specified index:

 ```
 modelColors.delete(2);
 ```

+This will emit a 'change' event.

 This sets the collection data to an empty array.
-This will emit a 'change' event.

 ```
 modelColors.delete();
 ```

+This will emit a 'change' event.